On the Support of a hypoelliptic diffusion on the Heisenberg group: Introduction

 \section{Introduction}

-The purpose of this paper is to describe the support of the law of a hypoelliptic diffusion on the Heisenber group $\Hei$.
-The group $\Hei$ is the simplest example of a sub-Riemannian manifold, and it comes with a natural left-invariant distance, the Carnot-Carath\'{e}odory distance $d_{cc}$.
-This distance is the control distance associated to left-invariant vector fields on $\Hei$.
-We then consider the uniform norm
+The purpose of this paper is to describe the support of the law of a hypoellptic diffusion $g_{t}$ on the Heisenberg group $\Hei$.
+The novelty of this paper is the norm on the path space $\WH$ of $\Hei$-valued continuous curves starting at the identity that is used for the support.
+The group $\Hei$ is the simplest example of a Carnot group and it comes with a natural left-invariant distance, the Carnot-Carath\'{e}odory distance $d_{cc}$.
+This is the control distance associated to the left-invariant vector fields on $\Hei$, see Definition \ref{Dfn.2.2}.
+The corresponding control norm $d_{c}$ is defined as $d_{c}(x):= d_{cc} (x,e)$, where $e\in \Hei$ is the identity.
+Our main result is to prove a support theorem for the hypoelliptic Brownian motion $g_{t}$ with respect to the norm $\max_{0\leqslant t \leqslant 1} d_{c} (\gamma (t))$ for $\gamma \in \WH$.
+As pointed out in Remark \ref{r.norms} it is sufficient to describe the support with respect to some equivalent norms.

-on the path space $\WH$ of $\Hei$-valued continuous curves starting at the identity, where $\vert \cdot \vert$ is the homogeneous norm on $\Hei$ equivalent to the Carnot-Carath\'{e}odory distance $d_{cc}$.
-The norm $\vert \cdot \vert$ is more explicit and easier to handle than the distance $d_{cc}$.
-We refer to Section \ref{sec2}, and to Remark \ref{r.norms} for details about the use of different norms on $\WH$.

-We consider a hypoelliptic Brownian motion $g_t$ on $\Hei$ starting at the identity, and we describe the support of its law.
-The support of a general diffusion was first studied by Stroock and Varadhan in \cite{StroockVaradhan1972}, which we will describe briefly.
-Suppose $X_t$ is an $\R^d$-valued diffusion which is a solution to the stochastic differential equation
+The support of a diffusion was first studied by Stroock and Varadhan \cite{StroockVaradhan1972}, which we now describe briefly.
+Let $X_{t}$ be an $\R^{d}$-valued diffusion which is solution to the stochastic differential equation